The Nine Doctrines of Darkness

 The Nine Doctrines of Darkness is a fantasy role-playing game adventure and setting published by Dimension Six in 1980.

 Description

-The Nine Doctrines of Darkness is a "generic" adventure (one that was not designed for a specific game system such as D&D or Tunnels & Trolls) that the gamemaster must adapt to a specific game system.
+The Nine Doctrines of Darkness is a "generic" adventure (one that was not designed for a specific game system such as Dungeons & Dragons or Tunnels & Trolls) that the gamemaster must adapt to a specific game system.
 The majority of this book outlines a fantasy setting in a country called Opar and notable characters who inhabit it.
-A short adventure tells of a book of arcane knowledge that disappeared and then reappeared in the possession of a good elven-king.
+A short adventure involves a book of arcane knowledge that disappeared and then reappeared as a possession of a good king of the elves.

 Publication history

 Dimension Six, based in Englewood, California, appeared in 1980 and published a number of products that year for fantasy role-playing including Furioso, Mountain of Mystery, The Temple to Athena, and The Nine Doctrines of Darkness.
 The latter was a typewritten 24-page saddle-stapled softcover book designed by Randy Fraser, with artwork by Carol Knight.

 The following year, Dimension Six published a sequel, The Nine Doctrines of Darkness: The Second Adventure, also written by Randy Fraser, with interior art by Quang Ho and cover art by William Temple Davis.
 Dimension Six only published one more product, Town of Joudan (1981) before disappearing.